dunglas/mercure/spec/mercure.md

 a canonical topic matched by the selector provided in a `topic` query parameter but not matched by selectors in the `mercure.subscribe` claim will not.

+If the presented JWS contains an expiration time in the standard `exp` claim defined in [@!RFC7519], the connection **MUST** be closed by the hub at that time.

 ## Payload

 The `mercure` claim of the JWS **CAN** also contain user-defined values under the `payload` key.